 Plumbing is complicated work but also something that every person should understand to some extent.
-After all, you don’t need to call a plumber every single time your toilet is clogged.
+After all, you don’t need to call an expert plumber every single time your toilet is clogged.
 Some things are best left to the professionals, but other, smaller plumbing jobs should be something you can totally handle yourself.
 Here are 3 common plumbing problems everyone should know how to fix.

 But before we get to the list, there are some questions you should ask yourself before you go ahead and take a wrench to your sink.
 Answer these questions honestly for every job and you’ll save yourself a lot of time, money, and hassle.